Edenpartners/EdenChain-Docs/source/Public-Interface-API-Specification_55509016.rst

             -  POST /api

-            There is no parameter to call after successful sign-out in Firebase.
+            There is no parameter to call after successful sign-out in authentication.
 Nothing is being done at this time.

             .. rubric:: Parameter
                :name: PublicInterfaceAPISpecification-Parameter.4